pyquil.quil module

 A matching Quil-T calibration definition, if one exists.

-get_qubit_indices() Set[int][source]
+get_qubit_indices() set[int][source]

-Returns the index of each qubit used in the program.
 Will raise an exception if any of the qubits are placeholders.

-get_qubits(indices: bool = True) Set[Qubit | QubitPlaceholder | FormalArgument | int] | Set[int][source]
+get_qubits(indices: bool = True) set[Qubit | QubitPlaceholder | FormalArgument | int] | set[int][source]

 >>> from pyquil.gates import H